Frank Finnigan: Playing career

 Finnigan was an integral member of the 1927 Stanley Cup champion Senators team, playing on a line with Hec Kilrea and Frank Nighbor.
-He later served as the Senators captain from 1930–1933, and scored a high of 21 goals in the 1929–30 season.
+He later served as the Senators captain from 1930 to 1933, and scored a high of 21 goals in the 1929–30 season.
 When the Senators suspended operations for the 1931–32 NHL season, Finnigan played for the Toronto Maple Leafs, winning the Stanley Cup for a second time, returning to the Senators the following season.
 Finnigan scored the final Senators goal in the final season that the NHL Senators played in Ottawa.
 He scored an unassisted goal at the 1 minute, 7 second mark of the second period on March 15, 1934.
-The following season, he moved with the other Senators players to play for the transferred franchise in St. Louis, Missouri known as the St. Louis Eagles in the 1934-35 season.
+The following season, he moved with the other Senators players to play for the transferred franchise in St. Louis, Missouri known as the St. Louis Eagles in the 1934–35 season.
 He was sold by the Eagles to the Maple Leafs before the season's end in February 1935 and he finished his career with several seasons with the Maple Leafs as a "defensive specialist."

 Retirement

 In 1937, Finnigan retired from the NHL.
 He returned to Ottawa and played ice hockey for various amateur teams, including the Ottawa RCAF Flyers while he was in the Air Force.

 After retiring from professional hockey, Finnigan went into private business in the Ottawa area.
 He managed the Olde Colonial Hotel at the corner of O'Connor and Queen Streets in Ottawa.
 Finnigan sold his shares of the hotel and became head of sales for Brading's Brewery.
 It was while working at Brading's that Finnigan developed alcoholism and lost his job.
-He found a job in the federal government through Frank Ahearn, former owner of the Senators, and later Member of Parliament in Ottawa.
+He found a job in the Government of Canada through Frank Ahearn, former owner of the Senators, and later Member of Parliament in Ottawa.
 During World War II, Finnigan joined the Canadian Air Force, and was a member for seven years.
 Finnigan then owned and managed the Merrickville Hotel in Merrickville, Ontario.
 Finnigan moved to Shawville and bought the Clarendon Hotel.
 Finnigan eventually overcame his problems with alcohol and sold the hotel and retired, remaining in the Shawville area.